Cheap Forklift Warning Lights Could be Incredibly Expensive

 - Do not focus on raw lumens.
 Raw lumens measure of the total quantity of visible light emitted by a source, but don’t consider losses.
 For projecting a bright light onto a warehouse floor, lux is the appropriate success metric.

-Opt for lights with a long-term warranty
+Only use lights with a long-term warranty

 As a critical safety device, these lights should be reliable.
 You shouldn’t have to have a program to check and maintain them very often.